-- The statement of net position includes all of the government's assets, deferred outflows of resources and liabilities, with the difference reported as net position. - All of the current year's revenues and expenses are accounted for in the statement of activities and changes in net position regardless of when cash is received or paid.
+- The statement of net position includes all of the government's assets, deferred outflows of resources, liabilities, and deferred inflows of resources with the difference reported as net position. - All of the current year's revenues and expenses are accounted for in the statement of activities and changes in net position regardless of when cash is received or paid.
 This represents a change in net position in the most recent fiscal year.
 All changes in net position, revenues, or expenses are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of the related cash flows.